Suggested LTI Advantage Requirements for Institutional RFP & Procurement Agreements

 - Learn who has not yet accessed a tool

-What is the difference between IMS certified LTI and LTI Advantage platforms and tools, and those that claim to "conform" to the LTI and LTI Advantage standards?
+What is the difference between 1EdTech certified LTI and LTI Advantage platforms and tools, and those that claim to "conform" to the LTI and LTI Advantage standards?

 - Have successfully implemented LTI Advantage security policies,